 |Get ready.
 I'm debating with YOU today Older Mum.|

 While I was having my makeup touched up another bright face entered.
 I instantly recognised the female form in the light floral print dress as Natalie Cassidy.
 She's the actress who played Sonia in East Enders.
-Natalie recently become a mum herself.
+Natalie recently became a mum herself.
 She was hosting the pilot show and we went through some of the prompts she was going to ask.
 Natalie had a vested interest in the topic of older mothers.
 Her own mother was aged forty four when she had given birth to her.
 She tragically died from cancer when Natalie was nineteen.

 In the studio a microphone was attached to my t-shirt and its battery placed in my back pocket.
 I looked apprehensively at the round plinth that housed two black chairs.
 Now I felt woefully under dressed.
 I had hoped for a table to conceal my jeans and trainers.
 My complete casual ensemble was going to be broadcast.
 But then I reminded myself that this was only a pilot.
 I was authentically dressed.
 In character.
 As a mum.